pulumi/kubernetes-guides/aws/06-apps/build-deploy-container/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Build container image and push to private registry on Azure
+# Build container image and push to private registry on AWS

-This example builds a container image of a simple Node app and pushes the image to a private registry on Azure.
+This example builds a container image of a simple Node app and pushes the image to a private registry on ECR.
 The image is used to create a Kubernetes Deployment.

 ## Deploying the App